vorSherer/code-301-prework/README.md

 `node -e 'console.log("works")'`

 You should get a response that says "works".
-If not, try reinstalling Node again
+If not, try reinstalling Node again.
+If you are still having issues, please contact your instructor.

 ----